pearlmam/dmanage/docs/source/concepts/dataHierarchy.rst

 .. figure::
    /figures/diagrams/dataHierarchy2.png

 This provides an overview of the data hierarchy, but sometimes an example can explain how this works.
-See Tutorials!
+See the `data hierarchy tutorial`_.

+.. _data hierarchy tutorial: ../tutorials/notebooks/dataHierarchy/dataHierarchy